 The Last Great Days of the Old Barber Shop Series

-San Francisco, 1980
+San Francisco, CA 1985

 Dimitri's Barber Shop, Columbus Avenue: